Currently in use

 Worn by: all DXs

-A simpler version of the International Orange livery.
+A simpler and cheaper version of the International Orange livery.